codehsbooks/apjava/Basic-Java/user-input.md

 # User Input

 Being able to obtain user input creates new opportunities while coding.
-This allows us to see what the user wants, and take in data to make our programs work for the user.
+This allows us to take in data from the user to make our programs work for them.

 ## Getting User Input